 In the first few months of Bluebird Blvd., I published a lot of drawings.
 I have been studying drawing off and on for most of my life, but studied art somewhat seriously in college.
-Vic improves his mind is a landmark for me in a number of ways— it’s my first full-scale pastel drawing; one of my first drawings to be shown to the ….
+Vic improves his mind is a landmark for me in a number of ways— it’s my first full-scale pastel drawing; one of my first drawings to be ….
 Read on, Reader!

 One gorgeous pleasure of the internet is the amount of art available right beneath your keyboard-tapping fingers.